David and Norma Karr Fellowship on Environmental Activism and the Built Environment

 Likewise, Special Collections holds more than 40 collections documenting the built and landscaped environment.
 These records span more than a century, 1890-2020, and contain primary source materials such as correspondence, reports, specifications, drawings, photographs, models, and artifacts.
 Though the archives' primary focus is the Pacific Northwest, designers, and projects from throughout the United States and the world are found in the collections.

-The fellowship is offered in the amount of $1,500, to support study in the UO Special Collections.
+In 2025, fellowships will be awarded in the amount of $1,500, to support study in the UO Special Collections.
 Fellows should be aware that, depending on their status and country of origin, the US government may consider their award taxable income.
 It is recommended that fellows familiarize themselves with their tax status and take necessary steps to plan for and pay any potential fees.

 Fellows Will